Updated: Nov 21, 2020

 The change in perspective and education I’m suggesting is not one that can happen overnight.
 If you are under the care of a professional or have a care plan established, please do not make sudden changes based on what you learn here.
-Rather, if you find this meaningful, discuss this with those who you trust and are knowledgeable.
+Rather, if you find this meaningful, discuss this with those who you trust and are knowledgeable, including a professional.

 Why do we interpret certain kinds of suffering as “mental illness”?

 Our society does not understand the mind well.
 Many interpretations and practices for exploring the mind are not part of our educational systems.
 This leads to a lack of insight and sometimes helplessness when faced with unusual and painful behavior/experiences.
 This is then interpreted as illness.

 Our society is not consistently compassionate, so applying a label of "illness" helps us to understand there is something significant happening and that deserves compassion.
 We should not need to label suffering as illness to express compassion.
 This is more a commentary on our society than on suffering.

 Medicalizing suffering as illness supports the practice and industry of diagnosing and treating suffering.